-Beck grew up on a ranch and worked as a full-time rancher raising cattle, sheep and goats from 1986-2002.
-He was very involved with the Texas Farm Bureau during this time, serving as president on the Concho County Farm Bureau board, as well as on numerous Farm Bureau state committees.
-Beck also served on the Concho Soil and Water Conservation District board and served two terms as a member of the USDA National Wildlife Services Advisory Committee.
+Beck grew up on a ranch and worked as a full-time rancher raising cattle, sheep, goats and hay.
+Prior to joining the staff, he was involved with Texas Farm Bureau, serving as the Concho County Farm Bureau president and on numerous Farm Bureau state committees.
+Beck also served on the Concho County Soil and Water Conservation District board and served two terms as a member of the USDA National Wildlife Services Advisory Committee.

 Billy HoweAssociate Government Affairs Director

 Billy Howe came to Texas Farm Bureau as an associate Legislative director in September 1999.
-Before coming to Texas Farm Bureau, he worked in the Texas House of Representatives Read more
+Before coming to Texas Farm Bureau, he worked in the Texas House of Read More

 During the 1995 legislative session, Howe was the legislative aide for Representative John Cook.
 Appropriations and government efficiency were the primary focus of the office.